QuantiusBenignus/voluble/README.md

 https://github.com/QuantiusBenignus/voluble/assets/120202899/2e0d9d5e-0c18-4f8c-9219-11b3bc0e5a2d

-Voluble is not an accessibility tool, it does not mean to replace tools like Orca which expose functionality needed by users with disabilities.
+Voluble is not an accessibility tool, it does not aim to replace tools like Orca which expose functionality needed by users with disabilities.
 It simply enhances the desktop notifications by reading them outloud, in the absence of (or in addition to) any sound that might accompany the notification.
 This way, the user will be properly alerted and will not risk missing even the most transient of notifications, clearly hearing what the computer has to say, even when not looking.
-A driving reason for creating this extension has been the ability to hear notifications for appointments and to-do's from the [Joplin note-taking app](https://joplinapp.org).
+A reason for creating this extension has been the desire to hear the contents of notifications for appointments and to-do's from the [Joplin note-taking app](https://joplinapp.org).

 ### Piper